Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 }
 ```

 How did we know how to do this?
 Practice.
-Plus a litle help from our old friend, the `console.log()`.
+Plus a little help from our old friend, the `console.log()`.
 Let's look at how to parse this, step-by-step.

 ### Step 1: `data`